Skip to content

 Part 33: STM32 USART Peripheral — The Serial Engine Inside the Chip

-Picking up from the previous article: we covered the UART protocol's frame format, baud rate, and oversampling.
-Now let's look at how the STM32F103 chip implements this protocol internally.
+Following up on the previous part: We have clarified the UART protocol frame format, baud rate, and oversampling.
+Now it is time to look at how the STM32F103 chip implements this protocol internally.

-USART vs UART: What Does the Extra S Stand For
+USART vs UART: What Does That Extra "S" Stand For?

-You may have noticed that the STM32F103 reference manual uses USART (Universal Synchronous/Asynchronous Receiver/Transmitter), which has an extra "S" compared to UART — Synchronous.
-This means the STM32 peripheral can handle not only asynchronous UART communication, but also operate in synchronous mode — outputting an extra clock line (SCLK) to provide a synchronous clock for external devices.
-Additionally, USART supports SmartCard mode, IrDA (Infrared) mode, and LIN (Local Interconnect Network) mode.
+You may have noticed that the STM32F103 reference manual refers to USART (Universal Synchronous/Asynchronous Receiver/Transmitter), adding an "S" for Synchronous compared to UART.
+This means that this STM32 peripheral can not only perform asynchronous UART communication but also operate in synchronous mode—adding a clock line (SCLK) output to provide a synchronous clock for external devices.
+Additionally, the USART supports SmartCard mode, IrDA (Infrared) mode, and LIN (Local Interconnect Network) mode.

-However, in our tutorial, we only use asynchronous mode (standard UART).
-The other modes are useful in specific application scenarios, but they aren't necessary for understanding the core mechanisms of UART communication.
-So even though we are using the USART peripheral, we treat it as a UART.
+However, in our tutorial, we will only use asynchronous mode (standard UART).
+The other modes are useful in specific application scenarios but are not essential for understanding the core mechanisms of UART communication.
+Therefore, although we are using the USART peripheral, we are using it as a UART.

 The STM32F103C8T6 has three USART instances: USART1, USART2, and USART3.
-Their main difference lies in the bus they are connected to:
+Their main difference lies in the bus they are attached to:

-• USART1 is on the APB2 (Advanced Peripheral Bus) bus.
+• USART1 is attached to the APB2 bus.
 APB2 is the high-speed bus, running at 64 MHz in our code.
-USART1 supports the highest maximum baud rate (up to 4.5 Mbps at 72 MHz).
+USART1 supports the highest baud rate (up to 4.5 Mbps at 72 MHz).

-• USART2 and USART3 are on the APB1 (Advanced Peripheral Bus) bus.
+• USART2 and USART3 are attached to the APB1 bus.
 APB1 is the low-speed bus, running at 32 MHz in our code.
 Their maximum baud rates are relatively lower.

-Our reason for choosing USART1 is simple: it sits on the high-frequency bus, offering more baud rate flexibility; plus, the default pins for USART1 (PA9/PA10) are easy to find on the Blue Pill header pins.
-This is also reflected in our code — the UartInstance enum directly uses the base address of USART1:
+We chose USART1 for a simple reason: it is on the high-frequency bus, offering more flexibility in baud rate; moreover, the default pins for USART1 (PA9/PA10) are easy to locate on the Blue Pill headers.
+This is also reflected in our code—the UartInstance enum directly uses the base address of USART1:

 cpp